Skip to main content

 Upper Myanmar (Mandalay, Magway, Sagaing)

-Bamar heartland cuisine uses more meat, poultry, pulses, and beans rather than seafood.
-Nan gyi thoke (thick noodle salad) is Mandalay specialty.
-Oil-based curries slow-cooked until tender.
-Zegyo Market offers traditional snacks and Shan noodles.
+In the Bamar heartland the cooking leans on meat, poultry, pulses, and beans rather than seafood.
+Nan gyi thoke, a thick noodle salad, is the Mandalay specialty, and the oil-based curries cook slow until tender.
+Zegyo Market is the place for traditional snacks and Shan noodles.

 Signature Dishes: